-- Thousand Islands National Park offers Parks Canada oTENTik camping accommodations on McDonald and Gordon Islands, as well as on the mainland at Mallorytown Landing.
+- Thousand Islands National Park offers Parks Canada oTENTik camping accommodations.
+Three oTENTiks are available on McDonald Island and two on Gordon Island, as well as five oTENTiks on the mainland at Mallorytown Landing.

 - The park services primitive campsites located on 12 of the park's islands.
 Enjoy hiking trails, entertaining nature programs from park interpreters, campfire pits, hidden geocaches, and great swimming on the islands.

 - Facilities vary from island to island so check out our facilities and services page to pick the island that best suits your needs.

 - Docks, beaching sites, composting toilets and picnic tables are available on all serviced islands.

 - Drinking water, ice, and bathrooms with flush toilets and electricity are available on Central Grenadier Island.

 - Knowledgeable island attendants circulate throughout the islands to serve you and maintain facilities, sell firewood and ice, assist with fee payment, help with concerns, and make your experience a positive one.